dperique/Kubernetes_tutorials/Loadbalancer-demo.md

 that with the service, you automatically get a load balancer that sends forwards requests to different instances of the server application running on different nodes.

-First, clone this repo containing the grpc demo scripts (coming soon) and set context to a multi-node Kubernetes cluster.
+First, clone this repo containing the grpc demo scripts and set context to a multi-node Kubernetes cluster.
 Mine is called dp-kub.
 Creating and setting up your own multi-node Kubernetes cluster is out of the scope of this demo (but you can look up "kubespray").